 How to Add Error Bars in Excel?
 (Step by Step)

-Step 1.
-The data is selected and from the Insert tab, the line graph is selected.
+- The data is selected, and from the Insert tab, the line graph is selected.

-Step 2.
-Clicking the line graph option we get the following line graph.
+- Clicking the line graph option, we get the following line graph.

-Step 3.
-The excel error bars option can be found under the layout tab under the analysis group.
-Following screenshot shows the same.
+- The error bars option can be found under the layout tab under the analysis group.
+The following screenshot shows the same.

-Step 5.
-Error bars with standard error.
-Standard error i.e. SE is basically the standard deviation of the sampling distribution of a statistic.
+- Error bars with standard error.
+Standard error, i.e., SE, is basically the standard deviation of a sampling distribution.
 The magnitude of SE helps in giving an index of the precision of the estimate of the parameter.
 The standard error is inversely proportional to the size of the sample.
-This means that smaller the sample size, it tends to produce greater standard errors.
+This means that the smaller the sample size, it tends to produce greater standard errors.

 In the below screenshot, the error bars with standard error is given.
 All the data points in the series display the amount of error in the same height for Y error bars and the same width for X error bars.